-When EverQuest was still consuming players' lives, Progress Quest seemed quite funny.
+When EverQuest was still consuming players' lives, Progress Quest seemed pretty funny.
 We had joke arguments on forums about whether the Dung Elf was overpowered or there was good synergy in playing a Demi-Canadian who was also a Birdrider.
 Of course, none of that stuff mattered.
-Progress Quest reduced RPGs to an activity as rote as defragging your hard drive, and suggested that the only important thing was that somewhere a number was going up.
+Progress Quest reduced RPGs to an activity as rote as defragging your hard drive, and suggested the only thing that mattered was that somewhere a number was going up.

 I didn't expect it to come true.